-A polished concrete floor in an industrial environment is an excellent choice for many reasons.
+Polished concrete floors are an excellent choice for many reasons.

 Polished concrete is a choice flooring material.
-It's an ideal floor even in very contrasting locations to an industrial floor, such as the floor in this shopping mall jeans store, the floor in this prison cell, and the floor in this gym.
+It's an ideal floor even in very contrasting locations to an industrial floor, such as the floor in this prison cell, this shopping mall jeans store, and the floor in this gym.

 Concrete Polishing Process

 Polishing concrete is not much different than sanding a hard-wood floor.
 But instead of sanding, a heavy grinding machine equipped with diamond abrasive grits, grinds and smooths the concrete.
 Diamond grinding and polishing concrete floors is a time consuming, labor intensive and physically aggressive process